PaddlePaddle/Paddle/doc/v2/howto/index_en.rst

 HOW TO
 ========

-PaddlePaddle allows users to flexibly set various command line parameters to control the model training or forecasting process.
-How to use please refer to:
+PaddlePaddle provides the users the ability to flexibly set various command line parameters to control the model training and inference process.
+Please refer to the following instructions on using PaddlePaddle:

 ..  toctree::
   :maxdepth: 1

   cmd_parameter/index_cn.rst

-PaddlePaddle supports distributed training tasks on fabric clusters, MPI clusters, and kubernetes clusters.
+PaddlePaddle supports distributed training tasks on fabric clusters, MPI clusters, and Kubernetes clusters.
 For detailed configuration and usage instructions, refer to:

 ..  toctree::
   :maxdepth: 1

   cluster/index_cn.rst

-PaddlePaddle provides the C-API for prediction.
-We provide the following guidelines about the use of C-API:
+PaddlePaddle provides a C-API for inference.
+We provide the following guidelines  for using the C-API:

 ..  toctree::
   :maxdepth: 1